-Members of the Girl Scouts of Oregon and southwest Washington opened more than 30,000 cookie booths across the Northwest last week, bringing with them new flavors.
+Members of the Girl Scouts of Oregon and Southwest Washington will launch more than 30,000 cookie booths across the Northwest this week, bringing with them new flavors.

 Alongside longtime favorites like Thin Mints, Samoas and Tagalongs, this year's sales will feature a new cookie known as Lemon-Ups, a crispy lemon cookie baked with messages inspired by Girl Scout entrepreneurs, such as "I am a go-getter" and "I am an innovator."

 In addition, S'mores and gluten free Toffee-tastic cookies are available at select cookie booths while supplies last.

 Cookie sales have been a successful fundraising tool for the Girl Scouts for more than a century.
 The nonprofit organization for girls teaches empowerment, entrepreneurship and community service.

 Girl Scouts spokeswoman Sarah Shipe said the program teaches girls about leadership, how to manage finances and gain confidence in handling money